-I am home again, back from my Colorado trip.
+I am home for Thanksgiving this year, back from my Colorado trip.
 So begins my winter life (and yes, it is snowing today!
 Soon this will be my view out my kitchen window).

 I cried a lot on this trip.
 Including at a lunch with a friend in Colorado.
 We met 12 years ago, but I did not know it.
 And now we met again at a restaurant I followed my google maps to.

 We sat there the two of us, picking at our salads, and leaking rivers, stories, startling our waitress, who lingered to hear what words were bringing such a flood.
 But it was Him, really.
 Someone she couldn't see, except maybe on our faces.
 He was making us cry, the One who has pursued us all our days, Amy and I, and who has not let us go, not through childbirth and ocean storms and islands and darkness and joy.